×

 While equipment knowledge is important, it is not as critical as understanding other things, such as what a good preventive maintenance program is and how to keep it evergreen, how to set up a computerized maintenance management system, how to develop the department so it is not dependent on the specific knowledge of individuals, how predictive technologies interact and when they are worth implementing, the differences between the maintenance philosophies, the importance of proper training, and how the goals of the department are not the same as the goals of the repairman.

-What follows is not an exhaustive list of the pressures that push a maintenance department to move toward becoming reactive, but rather the items that have been factors in the falls that I have witnessed.
+What follows is not an exhaustive list of the pressures that push a maintenance department toward becoming reactive but rather the items that have been factors in the falls that I have witnessed.
 They are in no particular order.

 Production Is King

-It’s true that production is king, but this shouldn’t be interpreted as this group always gets their way.
-Too often production puts short-term expediency in front of long-term success.
-The inability to stop production at a controlled time or manner leads to more costly, longer duration and often less effective repairs at a much higher ultimate cost to production output.
+It's true that production is king, but this shouldn't be interpreted as meaning that this group always gets its way.
+Too often, production puts short-term expediency in front of long-term success.
+The inability to stop production at a controlled time or manner leads to more costly, longer-duration, and often less effective repairs, which ultimately cost production output much more.

 Lack of Patience

 If a maintenance department could change in one day from being completely reactive to doing everything correctly, it would still take years for the results to become completely evident.
-Many of the initiating events for failures have already occurred, and the results will pop up for a while.
-This makes people doubt the effectiveness of a positive course change and revert back to the old, familiar methods.
+Many initiating events for failures have already occurred, and the results will pop up for a while.
+This makes people doubt the effectiveness of a positive course change and revert to old, familiar methods.

 Maintenance Personnel

 A primary push toward purely reactive maintenance comes from the people who become maintenance technicians.
-They chose their field usually because they have worked with their hands and are good at fixing things.
-There’s the rub.
-They are good at fixing things, and that’s why they became maintenance workers.
+They usually choose their field because they have worked with their hands and are good at fixing things.
+There's the rub.
+They are good at fixing things, so they became maintenance workers.

 There is a belief that because they developed their skills by fixing things, this is what maintenance people do – they fix things.
 Unfortunately, while the ability to fix things is an essential competency in maintenance, it should never be the primary focus.